albumentations-team/autoalbument/README.md

 # AutoAlbument

 AutoAlbument is an AutoML tool that learns augmentation policies from data.
 You can apply discovered policies with [Albumentations](https://github.com/albumentations-team/albumentations), an image augmentation library.
-For now, only classification tasks are supported.
+For now, classification and semantic segmentation tasks are supported.

 ## Table of contents